 Worldpackers is a community based on win-win collaborative relationships, where exchanges are opportunities for learning, self-development, and cultural exchange.
 Our goal is not to facilitate work relationships, but rather collaborative exchanges that give you the chance to grow as a person and have authentic intercultural connections.

-This is why we do not permit exchanges that include monetary compensation, and we do not recommend creating work contracts between travelers and hosts.
+This is why we do not allow exchanges that include monetary compensation, and we do not recommend creating work contracts between travelers and hosts.
 Worldpackers goal is to promote collaborative relationships, not employment opportunities.

 -